alaffin12/stackedit/1. Back to Sigil/1! Party off the rails.md

 2. Try to strike out on their own
 3. Attack what remains of the crew

 Option 3 is the most off the rails choice.
 If the party attacks then everyone on board counter attacks.
-Pull no punches here - the entire crew (Fiagro, the three githyanki knights, Kycera, Daveras and the disguised Death Slaad as well as the nameless crew will turn on them
+Pull no punches here - the entire crew (Fiagro, the three githyanki knights, Kycera, Daveras and the disguised Death Slaad Ilren as well as the nameless crew will turn on them.
+This could be deadly for them.
+Good

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTc0MDM4MzU1OCw2MTg5ODg1NDAsLTE2Nz
+eyJoaXN0b3J5IjpbLTE1MTE2NzgzMDUsMTc0MDM4MzU1OCw2MT
-g0ODIyOCw5NjgwOTU2MzQsNzQwOTc3ODQzLC0xOTM3NTY0NzQs
+g5ODg1NDAsLTE2Nzg0ODIyOCw5NjgwOTU2MzQsNzQwOTc3ODQz
-LTE5MzY0NjE0NTQsMTc1NDgwNTY5OSwtOTQ5NTkyMDM3LC0xMT
+LC0xOTM3NTY0NzQsLTE5MzY0NjE0NTQsMTc1NDgwNTY5OSwtOT
-E3NDMwNDA5LDEwODIyMzkzNTksMTU4MDc0OTM2MSwxMjUxNTA0
+Q5NTkyMDM3LC0xMTE3NDMwNDA5LDEwODIyMzkzNTksMTU4MDc0
-NjEwLC0yOTk1OTA2MzIsLTE4NTA1MzI2MDYsNTczMDE5MjMxLC
+OTM2MSwxMjUxNTA0NjEwLC0yOTk1OTA2MzIsLTE4NTA1MzI2MD
-0xMTU0NjYwMjk2LDE4OTk2Mzg0MTUsLTE0NDI1MzU4ODEsMjA2
+YsNTczMDE5MjMxLC0xMTU0NjYwMjk2LDE4OTk2Mzg0MTUsLTE0
-MjM2MTc4OF19
+NDI1MzU4ODFdfQ==
 -->